 In accordance with the 2018 MOU, budget shortfalls not cured by the end of the fiscal year following the year in which they arise shall be repaid in full, in installments, over a period not to exceed the next three fiscal years, plus a surcharge calculated as provided below.
 The surcharge factor on the portion of the budget shortfall for the Sewage Disposal Fund, which remains unpaid, shall be based on the three-year U.S. Treasury note rate plus 150 basis points.
 The combined 2016 and 2017 budget shortfall was paid off during the year.
 The 2018 budget shortfall had a remaining balance of \$8,441,496.
-The surcharge factor for the combined 2016 and 2017 budget shortfall and the 2018 budget shortfall were 4.125% and 3.209%, respectively.
+The surcharge factor for the combined 2016 and 2017 budget shortfall was paid off, respectively.